timothyrenner/ProfanityPowerIndex/readme.md

 The JSON config file requires two additional arguments (which are ignored by local mode):

 * `batchLength`: The number of seconds per micro-batch.
-* `filePrefix`: The prefix for the text file output (See the [Spark Streaming](http://spark.apache.org/docs/latest/streaming-programming-guide.html#output-operations-on-dstreams).
+* `filePrefix`: The prefix for the text file output (See the [Spark Streaming](http://spark.apache.org/docs/latest/streaming-programming-guide.html#output-operations-on-dstreams) documentation).

 ## Tweet Collector (Storm)